grscwf/twin-mt/nero-dev-guide.md

   - A few macros show a wrench icon within a passage, for local control of the macro.
-  - The bottom right is SugarCube's debug panel, which is somewhat redundant, but there are a few things it can do which isn't easy to do with the other debug controls.
+  - The bottom right is SugarCube's debug panel, which is somewhat redundant, but there are a few things it can do that aren't easy to do with the other debug controls.

+### Right side buttons
+- "notes" opens a textbox for writing or editing notes about the current passage.
+"Notes" in the left sidebar has more explanation of this feature.
+- "log" opens a transcript of the current story session.
+  This is helpful when using "seek".
-- On the right, "back", "forw", "rand", "seek" will navigate history and do a random walk.
+- "back", "forw", "rand", "seek" will navigate history and do a random walk.
   - Pressing "rand" will highlight a random link in the current passage.
   - Pressing "rand" again will visit that link.